dawidp9/Cookie-Clicker/README.md

 # Cookie Clicker

-React web application written in TypeScript based on React Hooks and Mobx.
+React web application written in TypeScript based on React Hooks and Mobx with mobx-state-tree.

 ##### Table of Contents
 [Overview](#Overview)